drivendataorg/scipy_proceedings/papers/drivendata/main.md

 The `slowfast` model architecture uses the SlowFast [@doi:10.48550/arXiv.1812.03982] backbone for video classification.
 This model is named for its two parallel pathways: a slow pathway that processes low frame-rate inputs to capture spatial semantics, and a fast pathway that processes high frame-rate inputs to capture motion dynamics.
 As a video-native architecture, SlowFast models consider temporal relationships between frames, which can be especially valuable for detecting occluded animals that may only become apparent through movement.

-[Table %s](#tbl:video-models) for an overview of the models.
+[Table %s](#tbl:video-models) provides an overview of the models.
 The `time_distributed` and `slowfast` models are trained to classify 32 species or species groups common to Central and West Africa.[^footnote-video-african-species] The `european` model is trained to classify 11 common species in Western Europe.[^footnote-video-european-species] Each model has distinct relative strengths.
 For example, the `slowfast` model trained on African species may perform better for small-bodied animals like rodents than the `time_distributed` African species model.
 There is also a `european` model, fine-tuned from the `time_distributed` African model, that is trained on species from non-jungle ecologies in Western Europe.
 All models include a `blank` class to identify videos with no animals, but the dedicated `blank_nonblank` model may provide higher accuracy for blank detection alone.

 [^footnote-video-african-species]: The label classes for the `time_distributed` and `slowfast` African species models are: aardvark, `antelope_duiker`, `badger`, `bat`, `bird`, `blank`, `cattle`, `cheetah`, `chimpanzee_bonobo`, `civet_genet`, `elephant`, `equid`, `forest_buffalo`, `fox`, `giraffe`, `gorilla`, `hare_rabbit`, `hippopotamus`, `hog`, `human`, `hyena`, `large_flightless_bird`, `leopard`, `lion`, `mongoose`, `monkey_prosimian`, `pangolin`, `porcupine`, `reptile`, `rodent`, `small_cat`, `wild_dog_jackal`